AdaCore/spark2014/docs/lrm/source/statements.rst

    shall only occur immediately within a loop statement except that intervening block statements are ignored for purposes of this rule.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 5.5.3 LR Loop_Invariant and Loop_Variant can only appear immediately within a Loop, or immediately within the sequence_of_statements or declarative_part of a
+                   block_statement that appears immediately within a loop

 #.
 The expression of a ``loop_variant_item`` shall be of any
    discrete type.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 5.5.3 LR Expression of Loop_Variant shall be discrete type

 .. centered:: **Dynamic Semantics**

 #.
 Other than the above legality rules, pragma Loop_Invariant is equivalent to
    pragma ``Assert``.
 Pragma Loop_Invariant is an assertion (as defined in Ada RM 11.4.2(1.1/3)) and is governed by the Loop_Invariant assertion aspect [and may be used in an Assertion_Policy pragma].

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 5.5.3 DS Apart from the extra legality rules, pragma Loop_Invariant is equivalent to pragma Assert.
+Covered by another TU

 #.
 The elaboration of an Checked Loop_Variant pragma begins by evaluating the
    ``discrete_expressions`` in textual order.
 For the first elaboration of the